stolostron/multicluster-global-hub/doc/README.md

   If this alert rule becomes firing, it means the [Local compliance status sync job](#Local-compliance-status-sync-job) failed.
 It may cause the data to be lost in the `history.local_compliance` table.
 Please check it and [manually run the job](./how_global_hub_works.md#running-the-summarization-process-manually)

 - Data Retention Job Failed
-  If this alert rule becomes firing, it means the [Partition job](#Partition-job) failed.
+  If this alert rule becomes firing, it means the [Data retention job](#data-retention-job) failed and you can also [run it manually](./troubleshooting.md#run-the-data-retetion-job-manually).

 #### Delete Default Grafana Alert Rule
 If you want to delete a default grafana alert rule, you need to create the [Customize Grafana Alerting Resources](#Customize-Grafana-Alerting-Resources) and include the `deleteRules`.